The reason for a high rate of rejection of a website by readers is its poor visual design.

 When the fonts are too small, or not easy to read, or when the color contrast is wrong, or when there are too many distractions (advertisements, flash messages, etc.) or when there is no proper spacing (white lines), many people just give up the website, without a second thought.

-Leaving a website is for them just a click of their mouse.
+Leaving a website is for users just a click of their mouse.

 One of the most common reasons for premature abandonment of a website is poorly selected color combinations that reduce the readability of the content.